Arcensoth/mccq/README.md

 clone <begin> <end> <destination> masked move clone <begin> <end> <destination> masked normal
 ```
-Which is a convenient way of quickly reaching deeper subcommands/arguments without hving to type out each term explicitly.
+Which is a convenient way of quickly diving into the command without having to explicitly type out each term.